CPC30220 CERTIFICATE III IN CARPENTRY

 Entry Requirements

-- Students must have completed an overseas equivalent of Year 12
+• Students must have completed an overseas equivalent of Year 12 or

-- Internet based (iBT) TOEFL score of 78 or above and must provide documentation to that effect.
+• Internet based (iBT) TOEFL score of 78 or above and must provide documentation to that effect or

-- Entry requirements will be checked at enrolment in line with the RTO’s Student entry requirements, selection, enrolment and orientation policy.
+• Entry requirements will be checked at enrolment in line with the RTO’s student entry requirements policy.

 Timetable